s0ymiranda/MPLInterpreter/README.md

 - **Syntactic Validator:** Currently, the interpreter includes a syntactic validator implemented using Bison and C++ the "parser.bison" file.

-- **Abstract Syntax Tree:** Currenty the interpreter from the Syntactic Validator construct a AST.
+- **Abstract Syntax Tree:** Currenty from the Syntactic Validator it is constructed an AST.

 ## Installation and Usage Instructions